- Search The Registry

-The Stanton Family history traced as free Blacks as early as 1820, was representative of the rural free Black community of Buckingham County and the Commonwealth of Virginia.
+The Stanton Family history, traced as free Blacks as early as 1820, was representative of the rural free Black community of Buckingham County and the Commonwealth of Virginia.
 Family members included farmers, blacksmiths, carpenters, boatmen, soldiers, and quarrymen.
 The cemetery is a rare example of its kind.
-It was established by free Blacks on their own land.
+Free Blacks established it on their own land.
 The substantial size of the cemetery reflects the economic and social standing of the Stanton family in the county.
 It is a resource that reveals important information about rural burial practices, local cemetery design, and a significant cultural and racial group.

 The Stanton Family Cemetery symbolizes the notable contributions made by free blacks in Buckingham County and Virginia.
-The cemetery is listed on the National Register of Historic Places and the Virginia Landmarks Register.
+The cemetery is listed on the National Register of Historic Places and the Virginia Landmarks.

 The Virginia African American Heritage Program,

 145 Ednam Drive,